Amateur Photographer verdict

 Video features

-When it comes to video, the X-T50 carries across many of the same features as the X-T5.
+For video, the X-T50 carries across many features of the X-T5.
 It’s capable of internal 6.2K 30p recording in 4:2:2 10-bit colour, or alternatively can output raw video over HDMI in 4:2:2 12-bit, with a choice of ProRes or Blackmagic formats.
 The camera is also capable of operating as a plug-and-play webcam at 4K 60p resolution.

 The small body size does however restrict recording times before over-heating.
 At 25°C, it’s rated to 60 minutes in 4K 30p, or 30 minutes when shooting in 4K 60p.
 Recording times will be reduced further at higher ambient temperatures.